mjehrhart/sam-rust-template/README.md

 # Prerequisite
 This guide is written for macOS users.
 Make sure you have these following items installed and configured if needed.
 Installing these items takes only a few minutes.
-This guide will help you deploy rust lambdas into AWS using SAM CLI.
+This guide will help you deploy rust lambdas into AWS using SAM CLI along with Docker.
 Plus you can test locally using SAM CLI as well.
+Save time by not deploying until you want too.

 - AWS SAM CLI
 	https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-linux.html